SuikaCider/coding_practice/README.md

 # Coding Practice
-This is a junk drawer where I'm keeping track of the projects I do while learning SQL and JavaScript — please open either of those folders to see a roadmap of what I'm currently learning.
+This is a junk drawer where I'm keeping track of the problems/projects I work on while learning Python.
+You can see a roadmap of what I'm doing by referencing the `readme.md` file in the Python folder.

-Unless they're very short and simple (i.e., some early LeetCode problems), all documents should follow a roughly similar strutcure:
+All problems I attempt will be presented in this structure:

 1. Problem introduction
 2. Preliminary questions / database exploration